Empty homes are tempting targets

 6. Disable the family car

-If your car is staying behind, your can put it in the garage to keep it safe, or you can leave it outside on the drive to signal that the house is not empty.
+If your car is staying behind, you can put it in the garage to keep it safe, or you can leave it outside on the drive to signal that the house is not empty.
 Either way, consider disabling it in some way, such as removing the battery, so it cannot be driven away.
 Always consult the manufacturer's guide before doing anything rash.
 And a spare key left with your neighbours will allow them to move it in the event of an emergency.

 You will probably have earned your holiday so make sure it is as worry-free as it can be.
 Of course, those who have has a home burglar alarm system installed by professionals like Crown Securities UK will have the benefit of knowing that their home is properly protected.

-There are many home security systems on the market today, and expert staff at Crown Securities can help you decide which one is best for your family home.
+There are many home security systems on the market today, and the expert staff at Crown Securities can help you decide which one is best for your family home.
 For a free no-obligation quote give us a ring now on 0800 019 3911

 popular recent articlesSecurity Solutions